sparkfun/sparkfun-python/docs/mcu_setup.md

 Connect to it with one of the [suggested development environments](#suggested-development-environments) below.

 ### ESP32 Boards
 Download the .zip archive for your board from the release link above and extract it.
 If you have not already, [download the esptool utility](https://docs.espressif.com/projects/esptool/en/latest/esp32/installation.html).
-Then, use ```esptool``` to flash your board using the command specified in the README.md contained in the .zip archive you downloaded for your board.
+Then, use ```esptool``` to flash your board using the command specified below.
 Make sure you run the command from within that directory as well.
 For example, one ESP32 release contains a `bootloader.bin`, `partition-table.bin`, `micropython.bin`, and `README.md`.
 By reading the `README.md` I see that the command I must run FROM WITHIN THIS EXTRACTED DIRECTORY is:

 ```python -m esptool --chip esp32 -b 460800 --before default_reset --after hard_reset write_flash --flash_mode dio --flash_size 4MB --flash_freq 40m 0x1000 bootloader.bin 0x8000 partition-table.bin 0x10000 micropython.bin```